Data Centres For Dummies: Cloud

-Welcome to the latest instalment of the Data Centers For Dummies series, Basis Bay’s guide to helping you fit into the wonderful world of data centers, or at least sound like you do.
+Welcome to the latest instalment of the Data Centres For Dummies series, Basis Bay’s guide to helping you fit into the wonderful world of data centres, or at least sound like you do.
 Today’s instalment will focus on cloud computing and the various services that make it work.
-If you haven’t caught up on the previous instalments, start here and work your way forward.

-That’s it for now, but we’d be remiss if we didn’t add that data center geeks have a thing for Basis Bay, since it’s essential for enterprise to compete.
+That’s it for now, but we’d be remiss if we didn’t add that data centre geeks have a thing for Basis Bay, since it’s essential for enterprise to compete.

-Stay tune for upcoming posts in the “Data Centers For Dummies” series.
+Stay tuned for more posts in the “Data Centres For Dummies” series.